 Even with publishers like Bethesda pulling their titles from the virtual shelves, though, GeForce Now supports a lot of games.
 Competitive titles such as Fortnite and Counter-Strike: Global Offensive are available, as well as multiple smaller games, including Celeste, Salt and Sanctuary and Torchlight II.

-Unlike PlayStation Now, though, you’ll need to own a license to those games (read our PlayStation Now review and our GeForce Now vs PlayStation Now piece).
+Unlike PlayStation Now, though, you’ll need to own a license to those games (read our PlayStation Now review, as well as our GeForce Now vs PlayStation Now and Shadow vs Playstation Now comparisons).
 GeForce Now supports a handful of DRM platforms, including the Epic Games Launcher, Uplay and, of course, Steam.

 However, only certain titles have support across DRM platforms.
 If you own a game on a platform that GeForce Now doesn’t support, even if it normally supports that game, you’re out of luck.